Blue Line (Namma Metro): History

 Kempegowda International Airport (opened during May 2008) being very far from city center (about 35 km), commuting time by road in traffic congestion is time-consuming.
 Hence, attention for building a fast mass transit was in the minds of planners from the very beginning, especially since air traffic had kept increasing.
 The old airport in Bengaluru, the HAL Airport, located well within the city, had closed for commercial operations as part of the terms of the PPP for the new airport.

 To connect airport to city, there had initially been a proposal to build a 33 km (21 mi) high speed rail line from MG Road to Kempegowda International Airport (KIA).
 Cost was estimated at ₹5,767 crore (US$810 million).
 This was to be executed by an independent SPV - Bangalore Airport Rail Link Limited (BARLL).
 However, the plan for an exclusive city-airport high speed rail was canceled during October 2013 due to high cost and viability concerns.

-It was decided that BMRC would manage the airport rail project and a regular metro line with fewer halts would be built instead of a high speed rail.
+It was decided that BMRCL would manage the airport rail project and a regular metro line with fewer halts would be built instead of a high speed rail.
 Following this, suggestions were invited from public during September 2016 to choose any one of nine possible extension routes from existing and proposed metro lines to the airport.
 The proposed extension routes had an average length of 30 km (19 mi), and cost estimates ranged between ₹4,500 crore and ₹7,000 crore.
 A 25.9 km (16.1 mi) extension from Nagawara via Kannur and Bagaluru was the shortest, while the 35.4 km (22.0 mi) extension from Yeshwanthpur via Yelahanka, Kannur and Bagaluru was the longest of the proposed routes.
 BMRC received 1,300 responses from the public.
 The shortest (25.9 km, 16.1 mi) extension of the Kalena Agrahara (previously Gottigere) – Nagawara line via Kannur and Bagaluru to the airport emerged as the most popular choice.
 In February 2017, the Centre requested BMRC to start work on the airport link before Phase 3.
 Thus, the Airport Line was included in Phase 2 as Phase 2B.

-Since the airport's managing company, Bengaluru International Airport Limited (BIAL) forbade underground construction from the southern side of the airport (due to security concerns as it would have to pass beneath the airport's second runway), the shortest route options (i.e. extending the Pink line from Nagawara directly north) were eliminated.
+Since the airport's managing company, Bengaluru International Airport Limited (BIAL) forbade underground construction from the southern side of the airport due to security concerns as it would have to pass beneath the airport's second runway, the shortest route options (i.e. extending the Pink line from Nagawara directly north) were eliminated.
 An alternate route proceeding north till RK Hegde Nagar and then turning west to Jakkur and then along Airport Road was explored.
 Bangalore Development Minister K. J. George announced on 12 May 2017 that the government had finalized the Nagawara—Ramakrishna Hegde Nagar—Jakkur—Yelahanka route to the airport.
 However, this route had an obstacle as a high-pressure petroleum pipeline was passing through the originally proposed route.